michaeljtbrooks/raspitherm3/README.md

 Each output channel is emulating a button press.
 It switches an optoisolator on which shorts one side of the manual override button to its other side (thus emulating a button press).

 Therefore you need a heating programmer that has indicator LEDs, and manual on/off toggle buttons.
 You need to tap the programmer's PCB.

+You should specify the GPIO pins you are using in the config.py file.

+#### Update Dec 2022: ####
+I've added an optional temperature and humidity sensor.
+The code works with DHT11 and DHT22 sensors.
+The sensor needs its own GPIO input pin to read the data line of the chip.

+DHT11 and DHT22 sensors are notorious for locking up after several hours, which is why I've also included a bit of circuitry and code to reset the sensor if it starts timing out.
+You will need another GPIO pin set up as output, which switches another MOSFET on to provide power to the temperature sensor.
+When the code detects a misbehaving sensor, it will cut the power to the temperature for 20 seconds, forcing the sensor to reset.
+It will then be readable again until the next lockup.

 ### Software Installation - automatic ###